-The most interesting part perhaps is that our candidate does not have children, but because she is in her mid thirties the client presumed she did and therefore asked these personal and intrusive questions that were highly inappropriate and off-putting for our candidate.
+The most interesting part perhaps is that our candidate does not have children.
+Because she is in her mid thirties, the client presumed she was a mother and therefore asked these personal and intrusive questions that were highly inappropriate and off-putting for our candidate.

 While these questions may seem perfectly reasonable to you, you are not legally allowed to discriminate against someone on their family situation, it is not legal to ask questions of this sort because if the client feels they did not get the job because of their answers to these questions they are within their rights to complain.

 You need to make sure that you are very clear in your job description or at time of interview that the candidate clearly understands your expectations, deadlines and hours of work, if longer hours are expected at certain times of the year then this must be made clear to the candidate.

 This means you are giving your candidate all the information they need about the role within your company and they can decide if they can commit to this role or not and if they can arrange childcare to suit their working hours.

 Very few people will take on a role that they cannot commit to and know they can’t do – don’t try and oversell the position, but instead explain the full job role including ‘warts and all’ then they can’t say they ‘didn’t know’.